-Year Three: Centennial Bank Remains the Natural Fit
+Year Four: Centennial Bank Remains the Natural Fit

 The mission, the dream and the commitment turned into reality on Tuesday, June 23, 2015, when Centennial Bank awarded 10 scholarships to gifted high school student athletes at it first awards luncheon in Conway.